Abandoned & Little-Known Airfields:

 Photo of the airfield while open has not been located.

-This airfield was one of three satellite fields used during WW2 by Moore AAF,
+Moore Aux #2 was one of 3 satellite fields used during WW2 by Moore AAF,

 which conducted basic & advanced single engine pilot training.

-The date of construction of Mission Aux #3 is unknown.
+The date of construction of Moore Aux #2 is unknown.

-It was not yet depicted at all on the December 1943 Corpus Christi Sectional Chart (courtesy of Chris Kennedy).
+It was not yet depicted on the December 1943 Corpus Christi Sectional Chart (courtesy of Chris Kennedy).

 It depicted "#2" as an auxiliary airfield.